 A higher sender or email reputation score means better deliverability and higher chances of reaching the inbox.

 2. TaloIntelligence by Cisco

 TaloIntelligence is a tool provided by Cisco.
 It is also a free tool, easily accessible, where you don’t even need to create a login account.

 This tool returns the sender score in terms of – Good, Neutral, or Poor scores.
 Good means there is little or no threat activity.
 Neutral means your IP address or domain is within acceptable parameters, but may still be filtered or blocked.
 Poor means there is a problematic level of threat activity and you are likely to be filtered or blocked.

 3. TrustedSource by McAfee

-TrustedSource is provided by MaAfee.
+TrustedSource is provided by McAfee.
 It is quite similar to TaloIntelligence.
-It is easily, freely accessible to check your domain / IP sender reputation.
+It is easy, and freely accessible to check your domain / IP sender reputation.

 4. BarracudaCentral by Barracuda Networks

 The BarracudaCentral Reputation System is a real-time database of IP addresses that have a “poor” reputation for sending valid emails.
 Barracuda Central maintains and verifies all IP addresses marked as “poor” on the Barracuda Reputation System.